kobs0N/Statica/README.md

 Instead of manually search for issues, you can do it in one click

 There is much more to do, and its only the first version.
-Version: 0.10
+Version: 0.2

+Run With:
-How is working Statica.py path
+Statica.py path

 ### Contribution guidelines ###